forceedge01/sql-data-mods/README.md

 ----------------
 Major: Allow multiple data sources to be defined.

-Minor: Allow aliasing optionally in data mods.
+Minor: Allow data mods to be used by PHP without enabling the context file.

-Patch: Delete call in create fixture considers default values set.
+Patch: NA.

 Tools provided by this package:
 --------------------------------